Grapes42/Nostalpi_SP/documentation/documentation.md

 <img src="images/gba_sp.jpg" alt="gba sp" width="400"/>

 It features a compact pocket design, which then unfolds into a comfortable handheld device.
 This clamshell design doubles to protect the screen and buttons.

+#### Parts
+### The Brain
+For this project a small form factor single board computer is the most viable option, I looked at a variety of boards and picked some viable options for later comparison:
+- Orange Pi 5 Plus
+- Raspberry Pi 4 Model B
+- Pi Zero
+- Pi Zero 2 W
+- Arduino Pro Portena X8

+### The Power Supply
+As I want this project to be portable and rechargeable it will require its own power supply.
+After some research I found 3 viable options for later comparison:
+- Juicebox Zero
+- Pisugar 3
+- PowerBoost 500c/1000c

 ## 5. Research Analysis
 ### The Brain